MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-work-perf-problem.md

 Before getting started on solving a performance tuning problem, it often helps to define and quantify "slow" and also negotiate acceptable values for execution time of "slow" operations with users.
 This is sometimes called "establishing a baseline."

-To solve a performance problem, a common pattern is to do iterations of
+To solve a performance problem, a common pattern is to do iterations of the following:

 1. Measure system performance and collecting performance data
 2. Locate a bottleneck
 3. Eliminate the bottleneck

-until the "slow" operations are comparable to the established baseline.
+and continue until the "slow" operations are comparable to the established baseline.

 ## See Also